Tire’s Time: Bridgestone Corporation Factory Study Tour

 5. Advanced Biophysical Chemistry (2 credits)

-Lecturer: Professor Yoshio Inoue (he is very interactive ^^), Professor Ken Kurokawa, and Associate Professor Hiroyuki Ohtani
+Lecturers: Professor Yoshio Inoue (he is very interactive ^^), Professor Ken Kurokawa, and Associate Professor Hiroyuki Ohtani

 6. Advanced Biochemistry (2 credits)

-Lecturer: Professor Naomi Kitamura (his hand out is very great ^^), Professor Katsuhiko Shirahige, and Professor Hiroshi Ichinose
+Lecturers: Professor Naomi Kitamura (his hand out is very great ^^), Professor Katsuhiko Shirahige, and Professor Hiroshi Ichinose

 The first one is advanced in signaling pathways, so it is his turn to be a lecturer about Growth Factor Signaling ^^ He explains about growth factors and their receptors, growth factor factor-induced intracellular signaling pathways, intracellular trafficking of growth factor receptors, and uncontrolled cell proliferation and cancer.
 Although these subjects are pretty tough, I think I have to understand it deep, because these are the basics for biologists who want play in cellular and molecular biology field ^^ Do not worry, you can also start to understand those deeper as if you are excited enough to “eat” Albert’s and Karp’s Molecular and Cellular Biology textbooks though ^^